usnistgov/OSCAL/docs/content/documentation/schema/implementation-layer/component/_index.md

 ---
 title: Component Definition Model
 heading: "OSCAL Implementation Layer: Component Definition Model"
 description: XML and JSON format documentation for the OSCAL Component Definition model, which is part of the OSCAL implementation layer in the OSCAL [architecture]](/learnmore/architecture/).
-These formats model a description of the controls that are supported in a given implementation of a hardware, software, service, policy, process, or procedure.
+These formats model a description of the controls that are supported in a given implementation of a hardware, software, service, policy, process, procedure, or compliance artifact (e.g., FIPS 140-2 validation).
 weight: 50
 aliases:
   - /docs/model/component/